rommel-rodriguez/acme_encounters/README.md

     than the upper boundary)

-3. The Employee class was created for optimization, all the ScheduleEntry objects for particular employee will point to the same Employee object.
+3. The Employee class was created for optimization, all the ScheduleEntry objects for a particular employee will point to the same Employee object.

 4. The ScheduleEntry object is composed of
     - emp - a Employee object